RBI Research Contradicts IMF’s Concerns on India’s Debt Threshold

 Empirical findings show that medium term complementarities between judicious fiscal consolidation and growth outweigh the short-run costs.Further, the spending on social and physical infrastructure, climate mitigation, digitalisation and skilling the labour force can yield long-lasting growth dividends, report officially stated.

-Ira Singh Khabar Khabaron Ki,24 Nov'24 Union Finance Minister Nirmala Sitharaman has underscored the importance…
+Ira Singh Khabar Khabaron Ki,07 July'25 Union Finance Minister Nirmala Sitharaman held a series of…